 Sophisticated Girl's Bedroom

 A girl's pink bedroom needn't be sweet and cutesy.
-This fresh-yet-sophisticated room shows off a French-inspired patterned headboard, fun wallpaper, and just-enough-color bedding that added all together, creates a great design that would not only thrill just about any young girl, it would equally delight most teens and even adults.
+This fresh-yet-sophisticated room shows off a French-inspired patterned headboard, fun wallpaper, and just-enough-color bedding that added all together, creates a great design that would not only thrill just about any young girl, but it would also equally delight most teens and even adults.
 Plus, this room can be transformed easily into a guest bedroom by changing out the accents, such as swapping the stuffed animals for new decorative pillows.Continue to 6 of 9 below.

 06 of 09